simonebraga/software_engineering_project_2020/RASD/RASD.md

 ## Purpose
 <!--here we include the goals of the project-->

-**SafeStreets** is a crowd-sourced application that intends to provide common users with the possibility to notify authorities when traffic violations occur.
+**SafeStreets** is a crowd-sourced application that intends to provide users with the possibility to notify authorities when traffic violations occur.
 The main target of the application are violations that can be easily captured by a camera (like, for instance, parking violations).

 The core of the application is **SafeReports**, which is the service that provides the common users the possibility to send a notification.
 To do so, they are requested to take a picture of the vehicle involved in the violation.
 Then the photo is checked and matched with some data captured at the moment (position, date and time) and sent to SafeStreets, which stores it to offer several services based on the analysis of these data.